SpongePowered/SpongeDocs/source/plugin/commands/childcommands.rst

     - ``/main send`` (child command)
     - ``/main read`` (child command)

-Every child command is a seperate ``Command`` and can be cheated in the same way as a regular command is.
+Every child command is a seperate ``Command`` and can be created in the same way as a regular command is.

 .. code-block:: java